-1. A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22 (1) of the

-Children Act 1989).

-- 2. Priority will next be given to children with siblings at the school.
+- A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22 (1) of the Children Act 1989). - 2.
+Priority will next be given to children with siblings at the school.
 Siblings include step siblings, foster siblings and adopted siblings living at the same address.
 Priority will not be given to children with siblings who are former pupils of the school. - 3.
 Pupils who are eligible for Early Years Pupil Premium and are in a nursery class which is part of the academy. - 4.
-Priority will next be given to children of staff at the academy, in either of the following circumstances: - a) The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage - 5.
+Priority will next be given to children of staff at the academy, in either of the following circumstances: The member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, or The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 5.
 Pupils whose main residence is within the catchment area.
 Parents can view each academy catchment area through their local authority website.
-NB; criterion 3 is not applicable in full to Lincolnshire or Tameside academies because they do not have catchment areas.
+NB; criterion 3 is not applicable in full to Lincolnshire or Tameside academies because they do not have catchment areas. - 6.
+Distance For all North East Lincolnshire academies distance will be measure by a straight line from the from door of the child's home address (including flats) to the main entrance of the academy, using the local authorities computerized measuring system, with those living closer to the academy receiving the higher priority.